-Our Wild Pink Salmon is tested to a mercury limit of 0.030 ppm which is 30X stricter than the FDA action limit.
+- Our Wild Pink Salmon is tested to a mercury limit of 0.040 ppm, which is 25X stricter than the FDA action limit.

-Safe Catch tuna and salmon are exclusively wild caught from responsibly managed stocks and fisheries.
+Safe Catch tuna, salmon and sardines are exclusively wild caught from responsibly managed stocks and fisheries.
 For more info check out our Sustainability and Socially Responsible Sourcing Policy.

 We never purchase tuna caught from any unregulated fishing boats.
 Every single lot of tuna we purchase comes with a Fisheries Certificate of Origin, which is heavily regulated by the US Dept of Commerce, and a Captain’s Statement that is signed by the captain of the boat that caught it.
 Some of those vessels are actually US vessels, but they only represent some of the many countries that do abide by the U.S. Department of Commerce Fisheries Certificate of Origin laws.
 We never purchase tuna from boats that are unregulated or from countries that don’t abide by the U.S. Department of Commerce Fisheries Certificate of Origin program.
 Every lot of tuna we purchase is first inspected for the appropriate Fisheries and Sustainability documentation, inspected for quality, then tested by our own employees before we decide to purchase it.
 Our canning facility is world class, and undergoes almost daily social and sanitary audits by its customers and very respected global agencies such as British Retail Consortium (BRC), Safe Quality Food (SQF), and the SGS Business Social Compliance Initiative (BSCI).
 For more info check out our Sustainability and Socially Responsible Sourcing Policy.

-Safe Catch is proud partners with the Monterey Bay Seafood Watch Program and is a proud Vancouver Aquarium Ocean Wise Partner.
+Safe Catch is a proud Ocean Wise Partner and proudly follows the recommendations of the Monterey Bay Aquarium Seafood Watch® program.
 Sustainable fishing is very important to us.
 For more info check out our Sustainability and Socially Responsible Sourcing Policy.

-Our Wild Ahi tuna is made with yellowfin tuna (Thunnas albacares) and caught in the Western Central Pacific catch area which is part of the Western Central Pacific Ocean (WCPO) yellowfin tuna stock.
+Safe Catch Elite tuna is made with skipjack tuna (Katsuwonus pelamis) caught in the Western Central Pacific catch area which is part of the Western Central Pacific Ocean (WCPO) skipjack tuna stock.

 Our albacore tuna (Thunnus alalunga) are caught in the Northwest Pacific catch area and the Western Central Pacific Catch area.
 Our albacore tuna comes from the North Pacific Ocean albacore tuna stock.